alexkirsz/dispatch-proxy/README.md

 ==============
 A SOCKS5/HTTP proxy that balances traffic between multiple internet connections.

+*Works on Mac OS X, Windows and Linux.*

 Installation
 ------------
 You'll need to have Node.JS >= 0.10.0 installed on your system.